lsglucas/Between-The-Math-Science-Quiz/README.md

 # SchoolQuiz
-School quiz written in Python and Portuguese
+School quiz written in Python
+Original languange: Portuguese
+Translated to English by Lucas and Daniel